 Calculation for GPRA indicator.
-The four elements of the GPRA indicator should be calculated separately.
+The two elements of the GPRA indicator should be calculated separately.

-For enrollment in a two-year or four-year college or university after high school graduation (GPRA 7a):
+For enrollment in a two-year or four-year college or university after high school graduation (GPRA 5.1):

-- Calculate the number of high school graduates from each graduation cohort at the target high school who enrolls in a community college, associate's programs, or four-year college or university within the 16 months of graduating.
+- Calculate the number of students from each graduating cohort at the target high school who enroll in community colleges, associate's programs, or four-year colleges or universities within the 16 months of high school graduation.
 This is the numerator. - 2.
-Calculate the number of high school students who graduated from the target high school graduating cohort.
+Calculate the number of students who graduated from the target high school in each graduating cohort.
 This is the denominator. - 3.
 Divide the numerator calculated in step 2 by the denominator calculated in step 3. - 4.
 Multiply by 100.